csfeeser/k8s/volumes_challenge.md

 0. Create a Pod with the following:
 - name the Pod `day4challenge`
-- give the Pod the label `k8s: isawesome`
 - Use a `busybox:1.35.0` image
-- Mount BOTH the PVC `persistentclaimchallenge` AND configmap `nintendo` into the pods of the `day4challenge` deployment
+- Mount BOTH the PVC `persistentclaimchallenge` AND configmap `nintendo` into the `day4challenge` Pod
 > The `mountPath` location is up to you, but the Pod status must be `RUNNING` to complete the challenge :)

 <!--